Course Challenge and Equivalency Policy

-- Obtain at least a C- (50% minimum) grade/score in the challenge course assessment.
-This course assessment is created by Heritage Christian Online School (HCOS) teachers and staff, and generally consists of a mid-term exam and final exam in core academic courses.
-In certain electives other criteria will be used to determine competency of the course curricular competencies at the discretion of the course teacher.
+- Obtain at least a C (50% minimum) grade in the challenge course assessment.
+Flex Academy teachers and staff create this course assessment, consisting of a mid-term and final exam in core academic courses.
+In certain electives, other criteria will be used to determine competency of the course curricular competencies at the discretion of the course teacher.

 To receive credit for a course that has a required exam, a student must:

 - Complete the challenge process through the school and have a passing school percentage reported to the Ministry; and

 - Write the provincial exam at one of the scheduled exam times set by the Ministry; and

 - Obtain a final mark in the course of at least a C- (50% minimum) based on the combination of school marks (based on the challenge) and exam marks.
 The minimum passing score is the same as for students enrolled in the course.

 Courses taught outside the British Columbia school system that substantially match the curricular competencies of Ministry Authorized or Board Authority Authorized Grade 10-12 courses are eligible for credit through equivalency.
 For example, a student who completes a course in Alberta may receive credit for a comparable course in British Columbia through equivalency.

 Flex Academy will award credit through equivalency following the procedures:

 For the purpose of determining equivalency, the comparison of courses may be based on factors such as the following: